-NOTE 2 The comparison of Strings uses a simple lexicographic ordering on sequences of code unit values.
+The comparison of Strings uses a simple lexicographic ordering on sequences of code unit values.
 There is no attempt to use the more complex, semantically oriented definitions of character or string equality and collating order defined in the Unicode specification.
 Therefore String values that are canonically equal according to the Unicode standard could test as unequal.
 In effect this algorithm assumes that both Strings are already in normalised form.
+Also, note that for strings containing supplementary characters, lexicographic ordering on sequences of UTF-16 code unit values differs from that on sequences of code point values.